isomerpages/imda-oin/_ongoing-national-innovation-challenges/1c-imda-open-innovation-platform.md

 The solution should be designed with the needs of the foreign worker in ports in mind (usability being paramount for a busy and harsh environment workforce).
 <br><br>
 There are no restrictions on the geographic location of the problem solvers who may choose to apply to this challenge.
 However, the prototype needs to be demonstrated in Singapore.
+<h5>DEADLINE</h5>
+All submissions must be made by <b>28 August 2020, 1600 hours (SGT/GMT +8)</b>.
+PSA and IMDA may extend the deadline of the submission at their discretion.
+Late submissions will not be considered.
 <br><br>
 <a href="http://tradeandconnectivity.innovation-challenge.sg" target="_blank" >Learn More</a>
         </li>